Lorizio/Study-and-development-of-a-prototype-of-immaterial-architecture-reverse-printing-machine/simple_motor_control/readme.txt

 that breaks one step into 16 microsteps and in such a way makes the motor move much slower.
 More information on that can be found
 here: http://bildr.org/2012/11/big-easy-driver-arduino/ .
 Depending on applications that have been implemented, one step has been usually broken down into 4 or 16 microsteps, depending on whether the motors had to move slow or fast.
+	We have discussed the Hardware part of step motor control.
+Let us now lighten the Software part of it.
+To benefit from controlling the step motors in the best way they can be controlled, it has been decided to use an open source AccelStepper library.
+This library allows to abstract from control on the lowest level by providing a set of intuitive methods, using which it becomes feasible and easy to control the step motors in a way we want, without worrying to do something wrong.
+More important, controlling more than one step motor without using an external library has been considered to be quite a big problem.
+Since we use two step motors in this project, it has been obvious to choose this library, because it allows to control more than one motor without increasing difficulty of the code.
+This library is attached and the information how to import and use it, can be found in the root of project's repository.

+	SOFTWARE CORE FOR STEP MOTOR